|

 Set Decorations: Tommy Thompson

-Woodbury: Leah Manning Mantan Moreland: Birmingham Brown Benson Fong: Tommy Chan Ian Keith: Dr. Paul Reknik Cy
+Toler: Charlie Chan Joan Woodbury: Leah Manning Mantan Moreland: Birmingham Brown Benson Fong: Tommy Chan Ian

-Kendall: Webster Deacon [referred to as George Deacon in a newspaper headline] Weldon Heyburn: Harvey Dennis Anthony
+in a newspaper headline] Weldon Heyburn: Harvey Dennis Anthony Ward: Catlen John Davidson: Karl Karzos/Kurt Karzos

-Ward: Catlen John Davidson: Karl Karzos/Kurt Karzos Dewey Robinson: Salos Stan Jolley: Gannett Betty Blythe:
+Dewey Robinson: Salos Stan Jolley: Gannett Betty Blythe: Mrs. [Thomas] Manning

-George Chandler: Taxicab Dispatcher
+Daisy Bufford: Carolina George Chandler: Taxicab Dispatcher

-Danny Desmond: Bellboy (not credited)
+Danny Desmond: Bellboy

-Terry Frost: Policeman Writing Ticket (not credited)
+Terry Frost: Police Officer Writing Ticket

 When Thomas Manning, the second husband of a wealthy socialite, is murdered in his locked